neurologic/Comparative-Animal-Behavior/understanding-behavior/escape.md

 (From Catania 2011[^Catania-2011]) (A) A tentacledsnake startles a fish toward its subsequent strike.
 (B) When fish approach the snake at a right angle to the long axis of the jaws, fish cannot be startled toward the strike.
 Instead, snakes startle fish in a predictable direction and bias their subsequent strike to the future position of the fish’s head.
 :::

-Think about how the tentacled snake would effect the evolutionary explanations for the stereotyped c-start escape.
-What are the selective pressures on the behavior and what are their sign?
+***Q5: Think about how the tentacled snake would affect the evolutionary explanations for the stereotyped c-start escape.
+What are the selective pressures on the behavior and what are their sign?***

 ## Non-rapid escape behaviors